ErikSkinnari/SpotifyCLI/README.md

 # Spotify CLI

-This is a small hobby-project that makes a CLI for Spotify made with .NET C#.
+This is a small hobby-project that makes a CLI for Spotify, written in C#.
+The goal of the project is to make as good of a Spotify experience as possible from the terminal, becaue I thought it'd be fun/useful to control spotify from there :D

 ## Setup
 0. Clone or fork this repository